allxiong/AndroidJava/README.md

 # AndroidJava
 My android Java code repository.
-I am a software engineer and have worked in the high tech industry for about 14 years.
-I have worked as senior software engineer for companies such as Synaptics and Mortorola, and was responsible for design and implementation of various applications and embedded software for mobile devices.
-Here are some of the non-work related projects I coded in Android Java that utilizes a wide range of android programming skills such as UI design, data persistency, multi-threading, SQLite, content provider, service, RESTFul web service, JSON, graphics, animation, location services.
+Here are some of the projects I coded in Android Java that utilizes a wide range of android programming skills such as UI design, data persistency, multi-threading, SQLite, content provider, service, RESTFul web service, JSON, graphics, animation, location services.